 Another issue with templates is that the template packets come very infrequently, and until you get one you don’t know what your collected flow data means.
 If you sample incoming packets then you may miss the template packets for a while and wind up with even more data of unknown meaning.
 And even though the template information is really the same from one exporter to another, the protocol specifies that you’re not supposed to cache and remember templates across multiple exporting devices.
 The result is that figuring out which types of flow data the collector is collecting can be a slow process.

 Templating can also be a challenge to implement correctly because it involves a complex multistage process.
 That explains why many implementations were horribly inaccurate for the first decade or more of NetFlow v9’s existence.

 On the positive side, NetFlow v9 is binary and relatively compact.
 And it fits in UDP packets, which makes it easy to transport.
 So while it was originally Cisco-only, people started creating new IDs and it became the standard, widely used among many vendors.
 As the standards-based follow-on version, IPFIX has also gotten a lot of traction.

-Next time we’ll take a look at some key differences between NetFlow and sFlow, as well as speculate a bit on where today’s trends in network data are leading flow protocols.
-In the meantime, a number of our other Kentik blog posts, including our recent post on The Evolution of BGP NetFlow Analysis, can help you learn more about some of the many practical applications of flow data.
+A number of our other Kentik blog posts, including our recent post on The Evolution of BGP NetFlow Analysis, can help you learn more about some of the many practical applications of flow data.
 And please don’t hesitate to contact us if you’re interested in arranging a Kentik Detect demo or starting a free trial.